savanarohit/Django-WebApp/1_introduction/README.md

     Starting development server at http://127.0.0.1:8000/
     Quit the server with CTRL-BREAK.

-### Conflicts error:
+### Remove an app:

-follow below steps to remove feed app:
+If you want to remove feed app follow below steps.

     $ python manage.py startapp feed

-CommandError: 'feed' conflicts with the name of an existing Python module and cannot be used as an app name.
-Please try another name.

 Make sure your Django development server is not running.
 If it is running, you can stop it by pressing Ctrl + C in the command prompt or terminal where it's running.
 Locate the root directory of your Django project.
 This is the directory that contains the manage.py file.